Menu

 • After the Global Financial Crash in 2008 major donor income held up, and some donors increased their giving.* Some major donors’ investments and industries were shaken by the global pandemic and are uncertain moving forward.
 This means some might not be in a position to give today, but that doesn’t mean they won’t give later when they have more certainty over their businesses and affairs.
 Other industries have flourished over the past few years with high-net-worth individuals feeling increasingly financially secure (see below).

 • Many of the richest are getting richer.
-Oxfam International’s 2022 Report “Profiting from Pain”** evidences how wealth has soared during the COVID-19 pandemic as companies in the food, pharma, energy, and tech sectors have grown rapidly.
-We need to understand that even in a recession, not everyone is going to be affected, and be aware that some people are going to be better off.
+Oxfam International’s 2022 Report “Profiting from Pain”** evidences how wealth has soared since the COVID-19 pandemic as companies in the food, pharma, energy, and tech sectors grew rapidly.
+We need to understand that even in a cost of living crisis, not everyone is going to be affected, and be aware that some people are going to be better off.
 And this wealth creation is not incompatible with major donor fundraising – I’d recommend In Defence of Philanthropy by Beth Breeze for anyone who struggles to make sense of society’s inequalities in the context of philanthropy and major donor fundraising (as I have at times).

-We need to understand that even in a recession, not everyone is going to be affected, and be aware that some people are going to be better off .”
+We need to understand that even in a cost of living crisis, not everyone is going to be affected, and be aware that some people are going to be better off.
+The rich of the world are getting richer.
+There are more millionaires and billionaires than ever before.”

 To succeed in major donor fundraising you need to be having conversations with your existing and potential major donors to understand their world.
 A CEO I’ve been working with phoned a major donor and realised how uncertain the donor’s business was.
 The CEO, therefore, didn’t talk about giving!
 However, he did ask to keep in touch and six months later the donor gave £20,000.
-Even in uncertain times, major donors will give but at a time that’s right for them.
+Major donors give at a time that’s right for them.

 I’m often asked if a charity’s cause is in the right or wrong area for major donor fundraising.
 There are no wrong or right causes!
 Make your charity’s reason for existence and impact relevant and urgent and you can raise large gifts!
 I do not know a charity whose beneficiaries or cause area hasn’t been affected by the pandemic or the cost of living increases.